DRAWINGS, SHOWROOM, SAMPLES, TECHNICAL DETAILS, PHOTOS

 How long before you ship my door?
 What’s the lead time?

-Doors are shipped within 6 weeks after order is placed.
-Large orders can sometimes add days to the construction period.
+Doors are shipped standard within 7 weeks after order is confirmed.
+Large orders and very custom designs can sometimes add days to the construction period.
 We occasionally are over booked with many orders but we take pride in our ability to quickly ship orders.

 How does it ship?